This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Advantages of cotton

 Soft, natural and breathable.
 It is also hypoallergenic and does not irritate sensitive skin.
-The fibers are spun tightly into a skin-friendly yarn that does not generate static electricity.
-For this reason, garments such as t-shirts and underwear are usually made of cotton.
+The fibers are tightly spun into a skin-friendly yarn that does not generate static electricity.
+That is why garments such as t-shirts and underwear are generally made of cotton.
 Cotton is breathable and absorbs moisture and heat very well from the skin, keeping it cool and comfortable in hot weather.

-Robust, economical and versatile: cotton is a strong, durable and abrasion resistant fiber.
-Cotton garments are machine washable and will withstand repeated washing in hot water.
+Robust, economical and versatile: cotton is a strong, durable and abrasion-resistant fibre.
+Cotton garments are machine washable and can withstand repeated washing with hot water.
 Cotton fibers are easily dyed, resulting in very

 colorful.
 Cotton is inexpensive and extremely versatile.
 That is why it is used in a wide variety of very common fabrics, such as bath towels, calico, chino, corduroy, or jeans, among others.
-Therefore, you will be able to acquire cheap cotton clothing in many different textures and styles, for all seasons and all occasions.
+Therefore, you can buy affordable cotton clothing in very different textures and styles, for all seasons and all occasions.

 Why is cotton a problem for the environment?

 The cotton plant is a fragile plant.
 The intensive use of pesticides, fertilizers and insecticides is recurrent in conventional agriculture: these chemicals impoverish the soil and disturb biodiversity.
 According to the WHO, cotton cultivation represents 3% of the total areas cultivated by humans, but consumes 25% of the fertilizers used in the world.
-Irrigation of cotton plants is also problematic, as they need
+Irrigating cotton plants is also problematic, as it requires

-between 8,000 and 11,000 liters of water to produce a kilo of cotton; without a doubt, an excessive consumption of water for the planet.
+between 8,000 and 11,000 liters of water to produce one kilo of cotton; Without a doubt, an excessive consumption of water for the planet.

-In addition, to give them more elasticity, cotton fibers are subjected to various treatments and are dyed with substances that are also toxic to the skin and lungs.
+Furthermore, to give them more elasticity, cotton fibers undergo various treatments and are dyed with substances that are also toxic to the skin and lungs.
 Heavy metals, chlorine, or phthalates, which are harmful to workers who handle cotton, but also to consumers who wear these garments in direct contact with the skin.
-Intensive production heavily contaminates the soil and rivers, and is very toxic for workers: it is estimated that some 20,000 people die each year from cotton cultivation.
+Intensive production greatly pollutes soils and rivers, and is very toxic for workers: it is estimated that about 20,000 people die a year from cotton cultivation.

 For all these reasons, today we can affirm that the traditional cultivation of cotton is an environmental disaster, but also a human one.